Table of Contents

 Minoxidil for Hair Loss

 Minoxidil is a medication that was first used to treat patients with high blood pressure.
 However, one of the side effects clinically noted was an increase in hair growth.
 Not long before this discovery, the medication was introduced to patients experiencing thinning hair by topical application.
-Minoxidil generally comes in a standard 5% for men (See Price $$) and a slightly lesser concentration of 2% for women (See Price $$).
+Minoxidil generally comes in a standard 5% liquid solution for men and a slightly lesser concentration of 2% liquid solution for women.
 The mechanism that stimulates minoxidil is not fully understood by some researchers believe that it helps increase the amount of blood and oxygen to hair follicles that is needed to grow hair.
 Minoxidil is the first FDA medication that has been clinically proven to maintain and regrow hair.
 Therefore, the name “Rogaine” has become a household name upon the hair loss industry.
 Minoxidil is also easily obtainable by any major drug retail store.
 There have been numerous success stories of people that great results with minoxidil but the results usually vary upon the “response rate” and the severity of hair loss.
 The response rate is the amount of hair and time it takes the hair to regrow per patient.
 Minoxidil by nature can take up to six months to see results but there have been reports of users seeing improvement in just a few months.
 Minoxidil is also a good treatment that can be taken in conjunction with other hair loss treatments such as finasteride (Propecia) and the lasercomb (HairMax).
 One of the biggest factors to take in consideration with using minoxidil is the commitment to the product.
 Minoxidil is best used if applied at least twice per day.
 Any results that are produced from minoxidil will be eventually lost after discontinued use of the medication.
 However, some studies have found that after desired results from minoxidil are achieved, just cutting the application amount in half can still maintain the hair regrown.

 Minoxidil Foam vs Liquid: